 When referring to the percentage merchants pay for accepting credit card transactions, Visa and Mastercard use the phrase “Interchange Rate”.
 American Express uses the phrase “Discount Rate” when referring to their processing fees, which can be misleading.
 Instead of giving merchants a discount for particular purchases, they are actually taking a larger percentage of the purchase than most credit card processors.
-As American Express works as a closed loop system (dispersing their own cards, authorizing and settling payments), they set their fees at non-negotiable prices for whatever they can get away with in our current economy.
+As American Express works as a closed loop system (dispersing their own cards, authorizing and settling payments), they set their fees at high price rates for whatever they can get away with in our current economy.

 Amex Discount Rates Vary From Business To Business

 As a merchant, your Amex “discount rate” is what you pay per transaction settled with an American Express card; and the rate can vary based on your MCC (merchant category code).
 The MCC was created federally for tax purposes but is now also used by credit card companies for determining interchange fees/discount rates.

 Some businesses (not many), like grocery stores, will have lower discount rates than other businesses because of their MCC.
 It is possible to qualify for multiple MCC’s.
 One example would be a restaurant with a sit-down bar.
 This business would classify as 5812 (Eating Places, Restaurants) as well as 5813 (Drinking Places).

 It can be worthwhile for merchants to accept American Express payments since AmEx cards are typically used for larger purchases.
 If your business accepts American Express, we can help you to lower your overall merchant fees to absorb the effects of Amex discount rates.

 You Can Lower Your Merchant Fees With Verisave